davidgiga1993/mixing-station-docs/docs/custom-layouts.md

 ## Structure
-You can create an unlimited number of layouts, each of them has a set of UI elements.
+You can create an unlimited number of layouts, each of them has a set of UI elements as illustrated below.

 - Layout Overview
 	- Layout